purdue-orbital/SuperDSP/README.md

 - ``std``: Enabled by default.
 Disables the ``no_std`` feature and enables the standard library.
 - ``gui``: Enables GUI features and objects.
 This flag automatically enables the ``std`` feature.
 - ``bladerf``: Enables the BladeRF hardware support.
 This flag automatically enables the ``std`` feature.
-Please make sure you have the BladeRF library installed on your system.
-Check the [BladeRF](https://github.com/Nuand/bladeRF/wiki/Getting-Started:-Linux) github page for more information on how to install the BladeRF library.
+Please make sure you have the BladeRF library (libbladeRF) installed on your system.
+Check the [BladeRF](https://github.com/Nuand/bladeRF/wiki/#getting-started)
+Github wiki for more information on how to install the BladeRF library.

 ## Goals: